robertdebock/robertdebock.github.io/_posts/2018-12-20-when-is-a-role-a-role.md

 ### Is there a simple way to test your role?

-That means the role is focussed and can do just a few things.
+That means the role is focused and can do just a few things.

 ### Was it easy to think of the title?